CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 queries.
 These queries are able to return selected data , join tables, create indexes, views and so on.
 Data can be filtered via a wide set of sql commands, as WHERE, HAVING, LIKE, CASE, IN and using subqueries.
 TSQL (Transact-SQL) the procedural sql language of SQL Server, also possess a broad set of unique (commands), as variables, parameters, (and so on).
 ### Summary

+(python?)

 Observations are presented below: (lorger insights?)

 In terms of sales:

 - Top countries were USA, Spain and France
-- Top productlines were classic and vintage cars
+- Top product lines were classic and vintage cars
 - Top dealsizes were medium and large
 - Top months were October and November
 - Top days would be within the first week of month